 Terry is the leader in women-specific cycling apparel, so we’re not surprised that their chamois is better than most.

-While they market the Mixie as a “recreational” chamois, any women who prefer a minimalistic chamois will dig these seamless bottoms.
-They also happen to come in pretty prints.
+While the Terry Mixie is marketed as a “recreational” chamois, any women who prefer a minimalistic chamois will dig these seamless bottoms.
+They also happen to come in pretty prints and coordinate well under the Terry Mixie skirt, or any cycling skirt for that matter.

 Like plenty of ventilation?
 Me too.
-That’s why I like the Terry Maloja Tais liner.
+That’s why I like the Terry Aria liner.

 This liner is made of a stretchy mesh material with LOTS of little holes.
 Even the chamois itself has perforations for airflow.